samcal/ReactiveStarscream/README.md

 ## License

-Starscream is licensed under the Apache v2 License.
+ReactiveStarscream is licensed under the Apache v2 License.

 ## Contact